SymblDev/ms-teams-symbl-bot-integration/README.md

+This is a POC which shows how to integrate [Symbl.ai](https://symbl.ai/) with MS Teams and getting per participant the meeting conversation transcripts and insights in real-time using an existing sample application created by MS Platform for Situated Intelligence ([Psi](https://github.com/microsoft/psi)) Teams bot.
+You can find more details on the original code created by MS Psi Teams bot sample application here microsoft-graph-comms-samples.

-The MS Teams Symbl Integration Guide focuses on the local development where you can use your Windows Machine for development or testing.
-There's also a dedicated section for Azure Development where you can spin up the Azure VM and develop or deploy the solution.
+The MS Teams Symbl Integration Guide focuses on the local development where you are free to use your "Windows" machine for development/testting or may use the Azure infrastructure too.
+Up next, you'll see a dedicated section for "Azure" Development; Where you can spin up the Azure VM and develop or deploy the solution.

 ## Local Development Guide